-- the intersection of Bruxner Highway and East Street be upgraded to a single lane roundabout. - the intersection of Bruxner Highway and Arthur Street be upgraded to a priority controlled T-junction to support access/egress to and from the Johnston Street Industrial area and surrounds precinct.
+- the intersection of Bruxner Highway and East Street may need to be upgraded to a single lane roundabout. - Council monitor the performance of the Bruxner Highway/East Street intersection in consultation with Transport for NSW. - the intersection of Bruxner Highway and Arthur Street be upgraded to support access/egress to and from the Johnston Street Industrial Area and Surrounds precinct.